Is your once lush and vibrant lucky bamboo now donning a less-than-lucky yellow hue?

 And by the way, have you seen this ready-made assorted lucky bamboo planter on Etsy just for $30.
 Order yours now, and be at rest regarding any type of travel shock to the plant.

-Bamboo leaves can sometimes turn yellow due to a travel shock or transportation stress.
-This usually happens due to a sudden change in environmental conditions such as temperature, light intensity, humidity, etc.
+The yellowing lucky bamboo leaves can sometimes be due to a travel shock or transportation stress.
+This usually happens due to a sudden change in environmental conditions, such as wrong temperature, light intensity, low humidity, etc.

 Most of the time, there is nothing much to worry about.
 The plant gets out of shock after you provide it with similar conditions as before.